Peach1/Stainless/README.md

 In 1893, the American **Committee of Safety** led an <u>illegal overthrow</u> of the Hawaiian kingdom and whipped the native Hawaiians, to prevent them from speaking their native Hawaiian language - not because of "safety", but because the ruling class wanted control.

-The American government wants to kill C for the same reasons the feds tried to kill the Hawaiian language - The ruling class did not want the native islanders to organize a rebellion against the self-appointed American rulers.
+The American government wants to kill the C programming language for the same reasons the feds tried to kill the Hawaiian language - The ruling class did not want the native islanders to organize a rebellion against the self-appointed American rulers.

 Big tech does not want the public to know that within every computer is the ability to make a **Universal Systems Language** that works on every hardware and operating system on the planet - a systems language truly owned by the people.